jr0cket/heroku-java-workshop-content/deploy-sample-apps/clone-the-sample-app.md

 # Clone the sample app code

-  To get all the code for our app onto our computer we use a command called clone.
+  To get all the code for our app onto our computer we use a command called _clone_.
 This takes a complete copy of the Github repository, including all the history of changes.

+> **fixme** need to write this as an exercise

     git clone github <sample-app-url>